 13. Check your medications or any existing condition.

-There are drugs that will leave you out of energy.
+Some drugs will leave you out of energy.
 These include antidepressants, antianxiety drugs, antihistamines and pain killers.
-Be sure to ask your doctor or talk to him if you feel exhausted taking these medications. anemia, diabetes, gut disorders, adrenal fatigue and other conditions can cause extreme fatigue.
-Be sure to get checked to rule out for illnesses!
+Be sure to ask your doctor or talk to him if you feel exhausted taking these medications.
+Anemia, diabetes, gut disorders, adrenal fatigue and other conditions can cause extreme fatigue.
+Be sure to get checked to rule out illnesses!

 Eileen of A. Vogel explains why most women in menopause experience fatigue and how we can beat it.
 She says it’s important to take care of our fatigue because it might lead to adrenal fatigue – a far more serious condition.
 [10:07]